 Your child is sick.
 Whether it’s an ear infection, nasty cold, flu or stomach bug, day care or school is not an option.
 Neither is music class or the wildly fun playgroup you (both) look forward to every day.
 Instead, you’re cooped up inside – a whole day ahead of you – and all your child wants is TV.

-Here are some great ideas for how you or your caregiver can survive a sick day with your child – both keeping yourself healthy – and cherishing some of these cuddly moments (without TV).
+Here are some great ideas for how you or your caregiver can make it through sick days with your child – both keeping yourself healthy – and cherishing some of these cuddly moments (without TV).

 1. Wash and Scrub.
 First things first, you need to prevent the other members of the family from getting this bug.
 And considering we’re all our most contagious before symptoms strike, you’ll want to go through the house cleaning the sick child’s common areas.